 Subsidence is part of the baseline condition in the project area due to historic groundwater pumping and the resultant subsidence that occurs with such activities.
-The project would not substantially contribute to this baseline condition because the projected water use has been conditionally approved by the Greenfield County Water District (GCWD), upon annexation into the district (GCWD 2019).
-The project site has been considered by the GCWD against its most current Urban Water Management Plan (UWMP) and it was concluded that the District had sufficient existing capacity to service the project.
+The project would not substantially contribute to this baseline condition because the projected water use has been conditionally approved by City of Bakersfield Water Resources (City of Bakersfield 2019).
+The project site has been considered by the City against its most current Urban Water Management Plan (UWMP) and it was concluded that there is sufficient existing capacity to service the project.
 Therefore, the project has already been considered in the groundwater analysis in the UWMP and would not exacerbate subsidence in the area beyond the baseline condition.

 Collapsible soils consist of loose, dry, low-density materials that collapse and compact under the addition of water or excessive loading.
 Because the project site is derived from alluvium, which is generally loose material, there is the potential for collapsible soils.
 Future structures proposed on the project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code, including those relating to soil characteristics.
-Therefore, the project would not be located on a geologic unit or soil that is unstable, or that would become unstable because of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse.
+Therefore, the project would not be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction, or collapse.

-- d.
+d.
 Less-than-significant impact.
 When a soil has 35% or more clay content, it is considered a clayey soil.
 Kimberlina soils and other sandy loams generally have 6 to 25% clay content (USDA 2019) and therefore, do not have a high potential to be expansive.
 Additionally, future structures proposed on the project site are required by state law and City ordinance to be constructed in accordance with the Uniform Building Code, including those relating to soil characteristics.
-Therefore, the project would not be located on expansive soil creating substantial risks to life or property. - e.
+Therefore, the project would not be located on expansive soil creating substantial risks to life or property.

+- e.
 No impact.
 The project would not require the use of septic tanks or alternative wastewater disposal systems because the project would connect to existing City sewer services in the area.
-Therefore, there would be no impacts related to soils incapable of adequately supporting septic tanks or alternative waste water disposal systems.
+Therefore, there would be no impacts related to soils incapable of adequately supporting septic tanks or alternative waste water disposal systems. - f.
+Less-than-significant impact.

-f.
-Less-than-significant with mitigation incorporated.
 Paleontological sensitivity is determined by the potential for a geologic unit to produce scientifically significant fossils.
 Because paleontological resources typically occur in the substratum soil horizon, surface expressions are often not visible during a pedestrian survey.
 Paleontological sensitivity is therefore derived from known fossil data collected from the entire geologic unit.
-A paleontological records search was completed for the project (McComas 2019).
-According to the published geological reports covering the project area, the project site consists of late Holocene-age alluvial fan deposits.
-In general, late Holocene-age alluvial deposits are considered unlikely to contain preserved paleontological remains.

-However, these sediments commonly grade downward into older, Pleistocene-age alluvial deposits that have the potential to contain significant fossils.
-This geological formation consists of older alluvium deposits that have the potential to contain unknown paleontological resources or unique geologic features when excavation exceeds approximately 10 feet in depth.

-Similar to archaeological resources, there is the potential to unearth previously unknown paleontological resources at the site, and grading and other ground-disturbing activities that surpass 10 feet below original ground surface have the potential to damage or destroy such resources.
-With the implementation of Mitigation Measure 6, the project would not directly or indirectly destroy a unique paleontological resource, site, or unique geologic feature.
+According to the California Department of Conservation's Geologic Map of California, the project site consists of Quaternary marine and non-marine sedimentary geologic formations.
+This geological formation consists of older alluvium deposits that have zero to low potential to contain unknown paleontological resources or unique geologic features.
+Excavation would need to exceed 10 feet in depth below existing grade to encounter the possibility of undiscovered resources.
+Therefore, the project would not directly or indirectly destroy a unique paleontological resource, site, or geologic feature and impacts are less than significant.